Kaoffie/cocoa-specs/README.md

 - "oo" in "coordination": `KAORD/SWREUPB/SWRAEUGS` or `KOE/SWRORD/SWREUPB/SWRAEUGS` or `KO/SWRORD/SWREUPB/SWRAEUGS`
 - "ea" in "reality": `RAEL/SWREUT/KWREU` or `RAOE/SWRAL/SWREUT/KWREU` or `RE/SWRAL/SWREUT/KWREU`

 There are also instances where we find these spellings as part of a longer string of vowels.
-We will still write them with the orthographic override.
-If a string contains multiple orthographic overrides, follow the rightmost one.
-Since these words tend to be rarer and are typically loanwords, we can afford to be more lenient with them.
+We write them phonetically.

 ### Short Vowels